samarabbas/temporal-documentation-legacy/docs/07_goclient/08_signals.md

 [client.SignalWithStartWorkflow](https://godoc.org/go.temporal.io/temporal/client#Client) API
 [client.SignalWithStartWorkflow](https://godoc.org/go.temporal.io/temporal/client#Client) API
-allows you to send a signal to the current workflow instance if one exists or to create a new run and then send the signal. `SignalWithStartWorkflow` therefore doesn't take a run ID as a parameter.
+allows you to send a signal to the current workflow instance if one exists or to create a new run and then send the signal. `SignalWithStartWorkflow` therefore doesn't take a run Id as a parameter.